zareenf01/Email-Subscribe-Card-TailwindCSS/README.md

 # Email-Subscribe-Card-TailwindCSS

 ## Overview
-This is a nice mini project where I've build an email subscribe card with HTML and TailwindCSS.
+This is a nice mini project from my course where I've build an email subscribe card with HTML and TailwindCSS.

 ### Users should be able to: